zarinlo/codelabs/codelab-springboot-api.md

 We are officially done with all of our five endpoints!

-✅Let's add the configuration needed to startup our Swagger UI on the browser!
+✅ Let's add the configuration needed to startup our Swagger UI on the browser!

 <!-- ---------------------------------------------------------------------------------------------------------------- -->
-## Configure Swagger Framework
+## Configure OpenAPI (Swagger) Framework
 Duration: 8

 Since we already downloaded the dependencies needed for our Swagger UI, all we have left to do is add the configuration class.